Skip to main content

 Matching Contributions

 Employees indicate the whole percentage amount they would like to withhold and whether they choose to do this on a pre-tax or post-tax (Roth) basis.
-Those employees who do not make an election will be automatically enrolled with a 4 percent salary deferral.
+Those employees who are eligible for college contributions and do not make an election will be automatically enrolled with a 4 percent salary deferral.
 Employees will work with our record-keeper, TIAA, to make decisions on how to invest these funds within the plan options currently available.
 Employees can make a change to investment decisions at any time with the record-keeper.
 Changes to salary withholding amounts are made with our Payroll Office and can be made at any time.
 The Payroll Office will provide guidance on when the withholding changes will take effect.
 Employees can choose to participate in whole percentage increments up to the allowable IRS maximum.

 College Contribution